Skip to content

 01 Concept

-Using advanced manufacturing technology and digital fabrication techniques to design a modular structure which aims to promote coral growth and marine biodiversity
+Using advanced manufacturing technology and digital fabrication techniques to design a modular structure which aims to promote coral growth and marine biodiversity.

 Photo by Coral on "Approaches to Coral Reef Conservation"

 I have decided to adapt my proposal to be more focused on the design elements of my module as I realised trying to achieve microbial induced precipitation (MICP) would not have been feasible in the time frame, it was also proving a challenge purchasing the required bacteria.
-I will now be looking at how I can use modelling software such as Rhino 3D, Grasshopper and Houdini to generate a module which promotes water cooling and optimum larvae attachment.
+I will now be looking at how I can use modelling software such as Rhino 3D, Grasshopper and Houdini to generate a module which promotes marine biodiversity and optimum larvae attachment.
 The material aspect will be focused on clay and/or calcium carbonate powder sourced from waste oyster shells.

 I have partnered with a great 3D printing coral reef restoration organisation, RRReefs who have offered to take my module out to their site in the Philippines for further testing against their existing artificial reefs.